bobchen48/Writeups/Palo Alto NGFW Engineer/README.md

 5. **Udemy Course: Palo Alto Networks Next-Generation Firewall Engineer - Exams by Paweł Krakowiak**: I was initially skeptical of this resource because of the mixed reviews by many test takers had given that it did not adaquetly prepare you for the real exam.
 However, after failing it the first time, I purchased this practice exam course and to my surprise, it revealed big gap in 2 domains I had: SSL/TLS Profile (Certificate Profile, SSL Forward Proxy) & GlobalProtect

 6. **[Wesley Cyber NGFW Engineer Playlist](https://www.youtube.com/playlist?list=PLltJsgfsuLOit54c49FkjTx2-51S5nVdI)**: Although this playlist is incomplete, I watched the first 3 videos prior to my first attempt and THOROUGHLY gone through the full playlist prior to my 2nd re-attempt.
 Given that Wes covered most of Domain 1: PAN-OS Networking Configuration, I rate his YouTube series highly valueable being able to watch him configure things hands on
+7. INE Palo Alto Labs: This was more of an impulsive buy.
+I can't attest 100 percent that I needed it, but every little bit helps

 ## Background and initial preparation ##
 Back in Jan 2025, I took (now-retired) Palo Alto Certified Cybersecurity Entry Level Technician (PCCET) as my entry point into the world of Palo Alto NGFW.
 While PCCET was no-where technical, I still appreciated the experience learning it.
 However, because [PCCET, PCNSA, and shortly-after PCNSE were retired](https://live.paloaltonetworks.com/t5/news/new-security-service-edge-engineer-certification-upcoming/ta-p/997555) in favor of role-based exams, I was not able to test myself against PCNSA content.
 After reviewing several of the new role-based certification as well as what online forums had to say about them, I determined that NGFW Engineer exam was the most appropriate exam to pursue given its scope.
 So I started preparation in November 2025